 Other Features Of The 1938 Nickel

-The 1938 nickel weighs 5 grams and measures 21.20 millimeters in diameter.
-Its composition is 75% copper and 25% nickel.
-The coin features a plain, smooth edge without reeding or lettering.
+The 1938 nickel weighs 5 grams and measures 21.20 millimeters in diameter with a thickness of 1.95 mm.
+Its composition is 75% copper and 25% nickel ā it contains no silver (only the 1942ā1945 “War Nickels” contain silver, at 35%).
+The coin has a plain, smooth edge with no reeding or lettering.

 Also Read: Top 100 Rarest Nickels Worth Money (Most Expensive)

-1938 Nickel Mintage & Survival Data
+1938 Nickel Value Mintage & Survival Data

 1938 Nickel Mintage & Survival Chart